ruz048/DreamPRM-Code/README.md

 ## 🚀 Quick Start

-This section provides a minimal end-to-end guide for running **DreamPRM-Code**, from data generation to training and evaluation.
+This section provides a minimal end-to-end guide for training and evaluating **DreamPRM-Code** on LiveCodeBench.

 ---